Daohub-io/cap9/docs/Whitepaper.md

 With OCCV we can check if an untrusted contract has any opcodes that we might not allow.
 While this can be limited, this allows us to check if a contract can potentially: self destruct, make state changes, emit events, or make an external call.
 This might not seem much, but the absence of such code allows us to make certain guarantees: If the code does not contain the combination of selfdestruct, delegatecall or callcode, we now know that this code will never be able to be destroyed.

 In our case, the trusted contract will be our kernel, while the untrusted contract would be a procedure.
 Before running a procedure, the kernel can check and verify the procedure, allowing the kernel to enforce certain restrictions or access control.
-The kernel only needs to do this check only once however, since in ethereum the code of a contract can never change.
+The kernel only needs to do this check only once however, since in Ethereum the code of a contract can never change.

 ### System Calls